PolCap/mhw_resilience_octocorals/README.md

 # Code

 To run the statistical analyses we used different R scripts.
-We have numerated them to show the order that we recommend to follow to produce the results:
+We have enumerated them to show the order that we recommend to follow to produce the results:

 - __`1.Matrices.R`__: code to produce the matrix population models from the raw demographic data.
 - __`2.DemoResilience.R`__: code to calculate demographic resilience from the matrix population models.